charlymr/IRLPDFScanContent/README.md

 ## [Getting started](https://irlpdfscancontent.irlmobile.com)

-IRLPDFScanContent is a convenient way to use PDFKit in SwiftUI allowing the user to scan multiple pages and creating a PDF for you.
+IRLPDFScanContent is a convenient way to use PDFKit in SwiftUI allowing the user to scan multiple pages and create a PDF for you.
-This tutorial guides you through building adding this functionality to a SwiftUI view.
+This tutorials will guides you through adding this functionality to a SwiftUI view or a UIVIewController.
 You will learn to build the view and hanlde the user input.

-Chech the documentation (Essentials / Getting Started) here: [Documentation](https://irlpdfscancontent.irlmobile.com)
+Chech the documentation (Essentials / Getting Started) here: [Documentation](https://irlpdfscancontent.irlmobile.com) for more details.

 ## Authors